doinglab/CaloAISDK-Deprecated-/Android/README.md

 2. Call predict method with image.
 Parameters are Jpeg image and RecognizeResultHandler.
 You can use image from Camera or Gallery.
-※NOTE THAT, please use ORIGINAL IMAGE, if resolution of image is low, the recognition result can be impact.
+### NOTE THAT, please use ORIGINAL IMAGE, if resolution of image is low, the recognition result can be impact.

 3. Sample Code
 ```java